Holocaust Memorial Day 2020

-Holocaust Memorial Day is commemorated on 27 January each year.
+Holocaust Memorial Day is commemorated on Monday 27 January 2020.
 The 27 January marks the liberation of Auschwitz-Birkenau, the largest Nazi death camp in occupied Poland.
-It is the day for everyone to remember the six million Jewish people murdered in the Holocaust, and the millions of people killed under Nazi persecution, and in subsequent genocides which followed, in Cambodia, Rwanda, Bosnia, and Darfur.
+It is the day for everyone to remember the six million Jewish people murdered in the Holocaust, and the millions of people killed under Nazi Persecution, and in genocides which followed, in Cambodia, Rwanda, Bosnia, and Darfur.

-The commemoration will start at 1.30pm in the Town Hall Square where six candles will be lit in remembrance of the six million Jewish people murdered by the Nazis, followed by a minute’s silence and prayer by Rabbi Herschel Gluck OBE.
-The commemoration will be followed by presentations, readings and speeches in the Council Chamber from 2pm to 3.30pm.
+The public commemoration will start at 11.30am in the Town Hall Square where six candles will be lit in remembrance of the six million Jewish people murdered by the Nazis, followed by a minute’s silence and prayer by Rabbi Herschel Gluck OBE.

 Barking and Dagenham Council